fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 To enable authentication via the IT-Wallet System, the Relying Party MAY replace its existing Discovery Page with the version provided in the Official Resources.

-Alternatively, the Relying Party MAY maintain its own Discovery Page but MUST integrate the Authentication Button as specified in the :ref:`Authentication Button` section.
+Alternatively, the Relying Party MAY maintain its own Discovery Page but MUST integrate the Authentication Button as specified in the :ref:`brand-identity:Authentication Button` section.

 In all cases: